 Pre-shipment inspection China

-A practical PSI before pickup should answer one buyer decision: release pickup, delay pickup, request correction, hold shipment, or re-check.
-The inspection should show what was checked, what evidence was captured, and what limits remain.
+A practical PSI before forwarder pickup should answer one buyer decision: release pickup, delay pickup, relabel, repack, hold shipment, or re-check.
+The inspection should show what was checked, what evidence was captured, what the supplier must fix, and what limits remain.

 China-side sourcing partner helping overseas buyers verify suppliers, inspect goods, and reduce payment or shipment risk before money or goods move.